JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

+* 1.9.0: the use of `KotlinComplation.source` produces a deprecation warning
-In 1.9.0, the use of `KotlinComplation.source` produces a deprecation warning.
+* 1.9.20: the use of `KotlinComplation.source` produces a deprecation error
-This API will be removed in Kotlin 1.9.20 and later, leading to "unresolved reference" errors on the `KotlinCompilation.source` calls.
+* \>1.9.20: `KotlinComplation.source` is removed from the Kotlin Gradle Plugin.
+Using it will lead to "unresolved reference"-errors during the buildscript compilation

 <anchor name="kotlin-js-plugin-deprecation"></anchor>
 ## Migration from `kotlin-js` Gradle plugin to `kotlin-multiplatform` Gradle plugin